 Eco-friendly works for habitat conservation have begun in some areas and attempts have been made to rebuild spawning places along the Ichi River (Tochimoto 1995, 1996).

 General habitat alteration and loss Habitat fragmentation Loss of distinctiveness through hybridization

-Comments Video: A new program in Japan is helping giant salamanders get past dams built to control flooding so the rare amphibians can lay their eggs upstream.
+Comments A program in Japan is helping giant salamanders get past dams built to control flooding so the rare amphibians can lay their eggs upstream.
 December 31, 2009.

 Video by Public Television's Wild Chronicles, from National Geographic Mission Programs.